CagedEther/Nustory/Case_Study_Miami_BFI.md

 # Background for the project

 As advances in artificial intelligence (AI) open up new business opportunities, how do we prepare the next generation of leaders to understand and use this technology?
-This is the mission of the Nustory Project which recently teamed up with [MBA students from the University of Miami](https://www.herbert.miami.edu/graduate/mba-programs.html) to explore the potential of AI for marketing with the non-profit [Black Farmers Index](https://blackfarmersindex.com/): an organization dedicated to improving food security within the black population.
+This is the mission of the Nustory Project which recently teamed up with [MBA students from the University of Miami Herbert Business School](https://www.herbert.miami.edu/graduate/mba-programs.html) to explore the potential of AI for marketing with the non-profit [Black Farmers Index](https://blackfarmersindex.com/): an organization dedicated to improving food security within the black population.

 Over the course of ten weeks, a group of five students with a coaching mentor from Deloitte Consulting, worked on the challenge of creating a campaign to entice black farmers in the US to become USDA certified organic.